Photography by Faisa Omer | Art direction by Aisha Ali

 Sisters Dialogue is committed to advancing the safety and well-being of Muslim women and girls through advocacy and creating safer spaces and supports.

 Sisters Dialogue envisions a future where Muslim women and girls are empowered, their identities respected, and their voices amplified.
-We strive for a community where every Muslim woman and girl finds validation, healing, and empowerment.
+We strive for a society where every Muslim woman and girl finds validation, healing, and empowerment.

 At Sisters Dialogue, our core values are the foundation upon which our mission and vision rest.
 These values guide our actions, decisions, and interactions with the community we serve and with each other.
 They reflect our commitment to creating a just, inclusive, and respectful society where Muslim women and girls are empowered to lead fulfilling lives.

-Wati is passionate about centering racialised women's voices in social justice work.
+Wati is passionate about centering under-represented women's voices in social justice work.
 As a survivor of family violence who also experiences Islamophobia, she actively advocates for more culturally-safe supports for Muslim women and girls.

 Amna is an activist and criminal defense lawyer living and working in Edmonton.
 She was born and raised on a farm in rural Alberta and has worked extensively with community organizations in Alberta and Ontario fostering access to justice and particularly women's empowerment.
 Her work has included writing and advocating on issues like the rights of sexual assault complainants at trial, gender based violence and especially women's “right to wear” in courtrooms, in sports, while taking citizenship oaths and when working in the public sector.

-For the past two years she has dedicated much of her time to working in Alberta's first Mental Health Court, a project designed to assist some of the community’s most vulnerable in navigating the criminal justice system and advocating for therapeutic justice.
+Amna has dedicated much of her time to working in Alberta's first Mental Health Court, a project designed to assist some of the community’s most vulnerable in navigating the criminal justice system and advocating for therapeutic justice.

 At Sisters Dialogue, we acknowledge and recognize ourselves as Treaty people.
 We are deeply committed to advocating for justice and safety on traditional Treaty 6 territory and the North Saskatchewan River territory.
 This land has long been a gathering place for the Cree, Blackfoot, Saulteaux, Métis, and other Indigenous peoples.
 As Muslim women, we are inspired by our faith to uphold principles of justice, compassion, and solidarity.
 As Treaty people, we pledge to work in solidarity with First Nations and Métis communities towards an equitable and just future for all.
 Our dedication to these principles guides our actions and efforts as we strive to honor, learn from, and build relationships with the Indigenous peoples of this land.